Learning Outcomes

 Introduction

 Completion is the critical stage in a property transaction where the contract is fulfilled, the purchase money is paid, and the legal title is transferred.
 Understanding the methods of completion, their legal effect, and the mandatory post-completion steps is essential for SQE1.
-This article explains the main procedures, the consequences of completion, and the practical steps required to ensure a valid and effective transfer of property.
+This article explains the main procedures, the consequences of completion, and the practical steps required to ensure a valid and effective transfer of property, including how to manage the registration gap, comply with statutory filing deadlines, and implement appropriate undertakings to redeem existing charges.

 Methods of Completion